Explained: Ownership in Rust

 However, copying data can take up a lot of memory.

-was an array containing a million elements!
-Copying x
+Imagine if x was an array containing a million elements!
+Copying x into y would cause the main frame to contain 2 million elements.

 This is not a very efficient use of the available memory.
 And this problem would only multiply if our program handled multiple such large datasets.